Water DiversionStream diversions can take more than water: fish can be removed from their habitat.

-Fish-friendly culverts have water depths, velocities, and channel characteristics that mimic the nature.
+Designs that Weather the Storm.
+Fish-friendly culverts with streams that mimic nature do best.
 Culverts that don’t pass fish oftentimes don’t pass floods either.
 Installing fish-friendly road-stream crossing structures can help sustain healthy fish populations, improve public safety, and-improve stream flows no matter what the weather.

-Since the program launched in 1999, NFPP has been able to removed 1,345 fish passage barriers, Reopened access to 20,229 stream miles , Reconnected 155,454 acres of wetlands, Benefited over 90 species of fish, $79 million invested in projects engineering and administration, 70% of the funds applied on-the-ground , 3:1 ratio of non-federal match to NFPP, have supported 219,195 jobs.
+Since the program launched in 1999, the NFPP has removed 1,522 fish passage barriers; reopened 7,486 rive miles and benefited over 90 species of fish.
+With a 3:1 ratio of non-federal match to federal NFPP dollars, it has supported 219,195 jobs.
 Based on that, NFPP has generated approximately $11 billion in economic value to local communities from its projects (based on USFWS economic study in 2010).

 Even the smallest road culvert poorly designed may bar fish passage.

 Removing obsolete dams involves intensive planning and yields huge human safety and environmental benefits.